kenwheeler/glow-in-the-dark-gucci-shark-bites-vim/README.md

 ![http://i.imgur.com/IOHATKE.png](http://i.imgur.com/IOHATKE.png)

 Use neovim?
 Are you a boss?
 Don't let your squad down, keep your setup on fleek.
 This theme is precision crafted to work with ES-whatever we're calling it these days and JSX.
+It comes with a colorscheme and an airline theme, so you can stay fresh at all times.

+## Config

+Add this stuff to your `.nvimrc` (or wherever the kids are putting it these days)

+- `colorscheme sharkbites`
+- `set background=dark`
+- `syntax enable`
+- `let g:airline_theme = 'sharkbites'`

 ## Prerequisites